Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 The piano is a little over 18 feet long and has 85 keys – 3 short of the standard 88.

-The tongue is the only muscle in one’s body that is attached from one end.
+The tongue is the only muscle in one’s body that is attached at only one end.

 There is a company in Japan that has schools that teach you how to be funny.
 The first one opened in 1982.
 About 1,000 students take the course each year.